John Shirley Website

 [See Books for a complete list and links to individual titles]

-Shirley's best known screenwriting is the film The Crow, for which he was the initial writer, before David Schow reworked the script.
+Shirley's best known screenwriting is the film The Crow, for which he was the initial writer with five drafts, before David Schow was brought on.
 He also wrote scripts for Star Trek: Deep Space Nine, Poltergeist: The Legacy, VR.5, and other TV series.
 Shirley has penned quite a few episodes of animated television series, too.
-In 2014 he was nominated (along with others) for a Primetime Emmy Award for Outstanding Animated Program.
+In 2014 he was nominated for a Primetime Emmy Award for Outstanding Animated Program.

 William Gibson emerged as—by far—the best known and best selling of the group after his debut novel, Neuromancer (1984).
 Considered as a highly radical work at the time, it became known as the quintessential cp novel.